Onfido raises $30M more for its AI-based identity verification technology

 Malicious hackers and security breaches that have exposed personal information of millions of people have pushed the issue of online security into the spotlight, not just for individuals but for organizations that do business with them.
 Now a company called Onfido, which has built a way to help websites verify people’s identities using a photo-based identity document, a selfie and artificial intelligence algorithms, has raised $30 million to seize the opportunity.

 This brings the total raised by Onfido, which is based out of London, to around $60 million.
-This latest round was led by new investor Crane Venture Partners (whose co-founder Scott Sage had already been an advisor to Onfido), with participation also from Microsoft Ventures (in its first European investment), Salesforce Ventures and other unnamed but existing backers (it’s a long list).
-Husayn Kassai, Onfido’s CEO who co-founded the company with Eamon Jubbawy (now COO) and Ruhul Amin (chief architect), said Onfido is not disclosing its valuation in this round.
+This latest round was led by new investor Crane Venture Partners (whose co-founder Scott Sage had already been an advisor to Onfido), with participation also from Microsoft Ventures in its first European investment, Salesforce Ventures and other unnamed but existing backers (it’s a long list).

+Husayn Kassai, Onfido’s CEO (pictured, right) who co-founded the company with Eamon Jubbawy (now COO) and Ruhul Amin (chief architect), said Onfido is not disclosing its valuation in this round.

 Onfido started life back in 2012 focusing on background checks, tapping into the surge of on-demand businesses that were rapidly scaling both their permanent staff and workforce of contractors — indeed that was the company’s bread and butter business when we covered their previous funding found in April 2016.
 It competed against the likes of Checkr in the U.S.

-(And, it should be pointed out, among its customers was Uber, which has used Onfido to run criminal checks.
+(And, it should be pointed out, among its customers was Uber, which had used Onfido in the past to run criminal background checks on drivers.
 Criminal checks have become one of the sticking points for the transportation giant in its current license dispute with London’s transport authority.
 More on that below.)

 In the past year or so, Onfido has been gradually shifting its focus more to financial services and e-commerce, and specifically identity checks for businesses in these verticals.
 It currently has some 1,500 customers today including Square, Revolut and Zipcar.